Ransomware: what is it and how to get rid of it?

 Have an updated antivirus

-No need to checkout to get resident virus protection.
+No need to checkout to have resident antivirus protection.
 Rasomware often attacks with a simple EXE file contained in a ZIP.
 Free antiviruses like Avira or Avast will quarantine the file as soon as it moves an ear.
-You will still need to be sure to renew your license and update the virus database.
+You will still need to be sure to renew your license and update the viral database.

 Pay attention to emails

-Be careful when opening email attachments, especially if they are compressed (zipped) and contain executable files.
+Be careful when opening attachments to your emails, especially if they are compressed (zipped) and if they contain executable files.